prometheus-science/web2/README.md

-Website for [AttaliTech Ltd](https://attalitech.com/) - R/Shiny Consultant
+Website for [Prometheus-science](https://prometheus-science.com/) - Open Science and Open Source Hardware Consultancy

 The website is built using the [Beautiful-Jekyll](https://beautifuljekyll.com/) template by [Dean Attali](https://deanattali.com/)